ssant96/haas_new_adapter/Adapter/ReadMe.md

-# VT Learning Factory's Haas VF-3 Adapter
+# Adapter

 ## Introduction

 *Please review ReadMe.md in this project's root directory before this file for context.*

-The adapter's purpose is to gather data from the targeted machine, format it and send it out to the agent through whichever port configured.
+The adapter's purpose is to gather data from the targeted machine, format it and send it out to the agent through whichever port configured

 ---

 ## New changes